Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Mathematical preliminaries

 To construct the BEM method for \eqref{theSDE}, we need to discretize $r(t)$ firstly.
-Thanks to the lemma borrowed from \cite{Anderson1991Book}, we can generate the one-step transition probability matrix with the step-size $\Delta$ by $(P^{\Delta}_{ij})_{N\times N}=\exp(\Gamma\Delta)$, which could be done quite easily in computing softwares, for example the $expm(\cdot)$ function in MATLAB.
-Then starting from the initial datum $r_0=i$, with the help of $(P^{\Delta}_{ij})_{N\times N}$ we could simulate a path $\{r_j\}_{j\in \mathbb{N}_+}$ of $r(t)$ by following the classical way to simulate sample paths of discrete time Markov chain.
-We refer the readers to \cite{MaoYuan2006Book} for detailed formulation of this process.
+As a classical result, we can generate the one-step transition probability matrix with the step-size $\Delta$ by $(P^{\Delta}_{ij})_{N\times N}=\exp(\Gamma\Delta)$.
+Then starting from the initial datum $r_0=i_0$, with the help of $(P^{\Delta}_{ij})_{N\times N}$ we could simulate a path $\{r_j\}_{j\in \mathbb{N}_+}$ of $r(t)$ by following the classical way to simulate sample paths of discrete time Markov chain.
+We refer the readers to page 112 of \cite{MaoYuan2006Book} for the detailed formulation of this process.